invisible-college/statebus/readme.md

 </script><script src="https://stateb.us/client6.js"></script>
 ```

-Now you have a working statebus app, in a single html file!
+Now you have a working statebus chat app, in a single html file!
+Double-click
-Double-click to open it in your web browser with a `file:///` url.
+to open it in your web browser with a `file:///` url.
+You should be able to
-You should be able to see everyone's messages.
+see everyone's messages.

 ### Reactive Functions
 This code is built using reactive functions.